The Little Wine Company is a boutique winery comprised of husband-and-wife winemaking team Ian and Suzanne Little.

 In 1991, Suzanne returned to the wine industry, working at Lark Hill in Canberra before moving to the Hunter Valley region.
 Suzanne completed her degree in Wine Science at Charles Sturt University while working at Reynolds and later as a Senior Winemaker at Rosemount Estate.

-At Rosemount Estate, Suzanne was ultimately responsible for Rosemount's Reserve wines, including Balmoral Shiraz and Roxburgh Chardonnay.
+At Rosemount, Suzanne was ultimately responsible for Rosemount's Reserve wines, including Balmoral Shiraz and Roxburgh Chardonnay.
 Suzanne's passion for Chardonnay was fuelled by spending five years immersed with some of the best Chardonnay fruit available from the Giants Creek, Roxburgh and Orange District vineyards.

 In 2000, Suzanne left Rosemount to join forces with her winemaking husband, Ian Little, to develop The Little Wine Company.
-Together, they are exploring new varieties such as Viognier, Sangiovese and Vermentino.
+Together, they are exploring new varieties such as Albarino, Barbera, Tempranillo, Sangiovese, Vermentino and newest kid on the block Pecorino!

 "Suzanne Little is a highly talented winemaker and astute palate."
 Lester Jesburg, Winewise Magazine